orel-ovio/orel-ovio/README.md

-- 👋 Hi, I’m @orel-ovio
+- 👋 Hi, I’m @orel
 - 👀 I’m interested in learning coding
-- 🌱 I’m currently learning javascript html css
+- 🌱 I’m currently learning javascript html css and solidity
 - 💞️ I’m looking to collaborate on blockchain
 - 📫 How to reach me sror.orel@gmail.com